ademnem/nvim/README.md

     - :h grep
     - :copen for quickfix list
 2. is there a better way to setup lsps?
+    - should i just use the builtin lspconfig?
-3. ultimately make config more simple and reliant on builtin functionalities
+4. ultimately make config more simple and reliant on builtin functionalities

 ## When you add a new language
 - treesitter